 - Be a Church Garden VolunteerThe Gardeners of Eden group was started some years ago to help Craig Hibben, a master gardener, to keep the church gardens beautiful.
 We are always looking for more angels to lend a hand!
 The group is very informal.
 In fact, we think we are the perfect way to get involved in church – we rarely meet, and when we do we never get dressed up.
 We come to the gardens individually, in pairs, or in small groups and work on our own schedules, for as long as we want.
 Some people have green thumbs and beautiful gardens of their own, and some of us just put plants in the ground and pray we don’t kill them.
 All of us, however, like to play in the dirt.
 No matter whether you’re a gardening angel or looking to earn your wings, we’d like to invite you to join us.
 Our goals are simple:

 - to create gardens for our church members and all others to enjoy

 - to work together and overwork no one

 - to share in the joy of the beauty of this earth

 If you are interested in making music with us, please see our Music page.

 Financially or materially support our specific efforts

 In addition to regular support of the church’s budget through pledges and contributions, many members separately support specific outreach efforts.
-At different times of the year, we solicit contributions of money or items for efforts such as the Food Pantry back-to-school-supply drive, the Hat and Mitten tree at Christmas, winter coats for children of clients at our food pantry, etc. You can always donate money to any of our ministries through Give Now or by check; just make sure you indicate to which ministry you would like your gift to be applied.
+You can always donate money to any of our ministries through Give Now or by check; just make sure you indicate to which ministry you would like your gift to be applied.
 You can also donate yarn for our two knitting groups; just drop it off in the church office labeled for Marianna Sherman.